texus/TGUI/tutorials/0.9/android/index.md

 ### Building the library

-Create a new folder inside the downloaded TGUI folder (e.g. called "build-android").
+Create a new folder inside the downloaded TGUI folder (e.g. called "build-android-arm64-v8a").
 Open a terminal inside this folder and run the following command (with optionally a few changes as explained below).
 ```bash
 cmake -DCMAKE_SYSTEM_NAME=Android -DCMAKE_ANDROID_NDK=/path/to/ndk -DCMAKE_ANDROID_ARCH_ABI=arm64-v8a -DCMAKE_BUILD_TYPE=Debug ..
 ```

 **CMAKE_ANDROID_NDK** has to be the path to the NDK (which will end in something like "ndk/18.1.5063045" if you installed the NDK using the sdkmanager).

 **CMAKE_ANDROID_ARCH_ABI** specifies the architecture to use.
 To use TGUI on real hardware you will need `arm64-v8a` (or `armeabi-v7a` if you still want to support 32-bit devices).
 To run TGUI on a simulator you will likely need `x86` (32-bit) or `x86_64` (64-bit), depending on which simulator you installed.
+The architecture has to match the SFML libraries, so you may be limited to x86 and armeabi-v7a as SFML 2.5.1 (latest version at time of writing) doesn't contain 64-bit extlibs and thus doesn't support arm64-v8a or x86_64 out of the box.

 **CMAKE_BUILD_TYPE** chooses whether you want to build a Release or Debug library.
 The example code currently requires Debug libraries (due to hardcoded values).